 But if you have your scuba diving certification, Costa Rica has excellent scuba diving and you can swim with hammerhead sharks, turtles and big manta rays.
 Great spots for scuba diving are Cocos Island, Caño Island, Bat Islands and Las Catalinas.

 The wildlife in Costa Rica is incredibly abundant as the country carries 5% of the biodiversity in the world.
 Many people want to see some animals and they never leave disappointed.
 It’s common to hear monkeys howling, see macaws fly by and spot an iguana crossing the road.

-Tips for Going on Adventures in Costa Rica
+Tips for Enjoying Adventure Activities in Costa Rica

 - Bring the appropriate clothing, especially in rainy season.
 Check out our rainy season packing list for more tips.

-- You can wear hiking sandals (open or closed toe) for activities like ziplining, certain hikes like Monteverde and white water rafting.
-Closed toed shoes are highly recommended for hikes such as Cerro Chato, Chirripo and Corcovado National Park.
+- You can wear hiking sandals (open or closed toe) for activities like ziplining and white water rafting.
+Read more about best shoes for Costa Rica here.